akinolatijani/Card-game-/README.md

 ## Project Scope

-It was originally designed as a Higher / Lower card game, but was later extended with an alternative game mode to demonstrate flexibility, reuse of core logic, and design thinking.
+This project was initially designed as a Higher / Lower card game and was later extended with an alternative game mode to demonstrate how a single, reusable card system could support multiple gameplay styles.

 The project uses a standard 52-card deck with the addition of two Joker cards.
-Both games are played entirely in the terminal using a text-based user interface, with an emphasis on clean structure, extensibility, and readable output rather than graphical complexity.
+Both games are played entirely in the terminal using a text-based user interface.
+The focus was on producing clear, maintainable logic and extensible design rather than graphical complexity.

-The goal of this project was not only to meet the functional requirements, but also to show thoughtful software design, particularly around object-oriented programming, separation of concerns, and future scalability.
+The primary aim of this project was to demonstrate decision-making around structure, extensibility, and responsibility boundaries, rather than maximising feature count.

 ## Design Decisons

-- The core requirements of the project included:
+The core requirements of the project were intentionally implemented first, before introducing extensions:

-- Modelling a standard deck of cards
+A standard deck abstraction to avoid duplicating card logic

-- Implementing shuffling and safe card drawing
+A controlled shuffling and drawing mechanism to prevent invalid game states

-- Defining clear game rules

-- Building a playable CLI interface
+Explicit rule handling to keep gameplay predictable and testable

+A CLI-based interface to prioritise logic clarity over presentation

-Beyond these requirements, the project was extended to include:
+Beyond these requirements, the project was extended with the following decisions in mind:

-- Two Joker cards with special handling
+Joker cards were added to introduce non-linear outcomes and force explicit handling of exceptional states

-- A reusable deck and card model shared across multiple games
+A shared deck and card model was used to ensure both games relied on the same core logic, reducing duplication

-- A second game mode (Card Hunt) using the same card and deck logic
+A second game mode (Card Hunt) was implemented to validate that the card and deck abstractions were flexible enough to support alternative rules

-- A structured UI layer to separate presentation from game logic
+A separate UI module was introduced to avoid embedding formatting and presentation logic directly into game rules

-OOP in this project would:
-- Reduced repetition when handling cards and the deck

-- Clear separation between game logic and card logic

-- Easier debugging and future improvements

-- Better organisation as the project grew in complexity

-For implementation the game was setup with classes with its own set of responsiblities.
+The main trade-off of this approach is increased upfront structure for a relatively small project.
+This was considered acceptable in order to demonstrate scalability and reasoning rather than minimalism.

 ## OOP(Object- Orientated Programming) Approach

-The project was implemented using Object-Oriented Programming (OOP).
-This approach was chosen because it maps naturally to the domain of a card game, where cards, decks, and the game itself each have distinct responsibilities.
+Object-Oriented Programming was chosen because it aligns naturally with the problem domain and allows behaviour to be grouped with the data it operates on.

-Using OOP allowed the project to:
+Rather than focusing on OOP principles in isolation, this project uses OOP to:

-- Reduce repetition when handling cards and decks

-- Keep card logic separate from game rules

-- Make the code easier to debug and reason about

-- Support additional features without major refactoring
+Enforce clear ownership of responsibilities

+Limit how and where card state can be modified

+Make it easier to introduce new game modes without altering existing logic

+An alternative procedural approach would have reduced boilerplate but would have made reuse across multiple games more error-prone.

 ## Class Structure:

 ### Cards Class
-This class was developed for representing single playing card e.g 5 of Spades

-The Cards holds:
-- A suit
-- A vaue
-- Card Type (e.g. Normal or Joker Card)

-This highlights the suitabilty of OOP as it allowed the storage of the attributes within the class Any card logic would be maintained within one place .
+The Cards class represents a single playing card and acts as a simple data holder with minimal behaviour.

+This design was chosen to:

+   - Keep card state immutable during gameplay

+   - Avoid spreading suit/value logic across multiple files

+   - Make Joker handling explicit via a dedicated card type

+More complex behaviour (such as scoring) was deliberately kept out of this class to avoid mixing responsibilities.

 ### Deck_of_cards Class

-The class represents the full deck of 52 cards in the game
+The deck class owns the lifecycle of all cards and is the only component allowed to create, shuffle, or remove cards from play.

-Responsibilities:
-- Create a standard 52-card deck

-- Add 2 Joker cards
+This prevents:

-- Shuffling the deck
+- Games directly manipulating the underlying card collection

-- Safely draw cards from the deck

-Separating deck logic into its own class ensures that the game logic does not directly manipulate card collections, which helps prevent invalid states and simplifies future extensions.
+- Accidental reuse of cards already drawn

+- Inconsistent shuffling behaviour across different game modes

+The trade-off is that games must interact with the deck through a fixed interface, slightly reducing flexibility in favour of safety.

 ## Game Modes